oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 2022-08-05 03:20:27.288  INFO 1 --- [   scheduling-1] c.n.spinnaker.igor.docker.DockerMonitor  : Sending tagged image info to echo: account=docker-account: image=igor:dockerRegistry:v2:docker-account:indiepopart/gateway:v1
 ```

-## Know about Spinnaker's best practices and features
+## Spinnaker features and best practices

-When implementing continuous delivery, be aware of some best practices and features provided by Spinnaker described below.
+When implementing continuous delivery, here are some best practices and key features to be aware of:

-- **Deploy Docker images by digest** Spinnaker documentation recommends deploying images by digest instead of tag, because the tag might reference different content each time.
+- **Deploy Docker images by digest**: Spinnaker documentation recommends deploying images by digest instead of tag, because the tag might reference different content each time.
 The digest is a content-based hash of the image and it uniquely identifies it.
 Spinnaker's artifact substitution allows deploying the same manifest, with the image digest supplied by the pipeline trigger.
 Using the proposed trigger and a free DockerHub account as the registry, the digest data seems not to be available.
-It is also recommended to trigger a CD pipeline off of a push to a docker registry instead of a GitHub push or Jenkins job, allowing development teams to choose their delivery process without more constraints.
+It is also recommended to trigger a CD pipeline off of a push to a Docker registry instead of a GitHub push or Jenkins job, allowing development teams to choose their delivery process without more constraints.
-- **Rollbacks**: Like there is a stage for deploying manifests, there are also stages for deleting, scaling, and rollbacking manifests.
+- **Rollbacks**: Just as there is a stage for deploying manifests, there are also stages for deleting, scaling, and rollbacking manifests.
 Spinnaker also supports automated rollbacks, as it exposes the _Undo Rollout_ functionality as a stage, which can be configured to run when other stages fail, and to roll back by a number of revisions of the deployed object.
-CoonfigMaps and Secrets must be versioned for the automated rollback to actually roll back code or configuration.
+ConfigMaps and Secrets must be versioned for the automated rollback to actually roll back code or configuration.
 - **Manual judgments** The pipeline can include a manual judgment stage, that will make the execution interrupt, asking for user input to continue or cancel.
 This can be used to ask for confirmation before promoting a staging deployment to production.
 - **Pipeline management**: Spinnaker represents pipelines as JSON behind the scenes, and maintains a revision history of the changes made to the pipeline.
 It also supports pipeline templates, that can be managed through the `spin CLI`, and help with pipeline sharing and distribution.
 - **Canary**: You can automate Canary analysis by creating canary stages for your pipeline.
 Canary must be enabled in the Spinnaker installation using `hal` commands.
 The Canary analysis consists of the evaluation of metrics chosen during configuration, comparing a partial rollout with the current deployment.
 The stage will fail based on the deviation criteria configured for the metric.